Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

                stack_reverse(empty_list_stack(), 1:1000))
 ```

-Plotting the time usage for various length of stacks makes it even more evident that, as the stack gets longer, the list implementation gets relatively faster.
+Plotting the time usage for various length of stacks makes it even more evident that, as the stacks get longer, the list implementation gets relatively faster than the vector implementation.

 ```{r performance_plotting_stacks, cache=TRUE, echo=FALSE}
 library(tibble)